Saturday, May 2, 2026

 INDIANAPOLIS — All four men’s programs at the Final Four this year have at least one thing in common: They’ve invested in international players.

-Illinois has arguably embraced the phenomenon the most: Four of the five starters for the Fighting Illini hail from the Balkan region in southeastern Europe (they’re known as the “Balkan Five”).
+Illinois has arguably embraced the phenomenon the most: Five players for the Fighting Illini hail from the Balkan region in southeastern Europe (they’re known as the “Balkan Five”).
 Arizona’s starting five features two international players: Ivan Kharchenkov from Germany and Motiejus Krivas from Lithuania.
 Michigan starts Spanish-born Aday Mara; UConn has multiple international players on the bench.

 The NCAA grants international players eligibility despite playing professionally overseas, given that many begin playing professionally at much younger ages than American players do.
 The rule has helped facilitate the influx, but that wasn’t enough to entice top prospects.
 To lure away fortified stars from the international pro leagues, especially in Europe, schools had to offer payments.
 Now that’s possible due to revenue-sharing and NIL.